 Grow your passions: Working at Sprout is an opportunity to explore the intersection of personal interest and professional experience.
-Everyone on our team is encouraged to pursue their passions both inside and beyond our walls.
+Everyone on our team is encouraged to pursue their passions both inside and beyond our walls.”

-How Ticketmaster describes their company culture:
+How Ticketmaster describes its culture:

-How UIPath describes their company culture:
+How UiPath describes its culture:

-How Unacast describes their company culture:
+How Unacast describes its culture:

-Work the Nordic Way: We can’t fit the whole of New York into tiny Norway — our original home — so we’re bringing Norway to New York.
+“Work like a Norwegian: We can’t fit the whole of New York into tiny Norway — our original home — so we’re bringing Norway to New York.
 That means we work differently.
 Coming from a country certified as the happiest in the world, we know that how we treat each other and how we work together matters.
 We believe that more trust + more autonomy + more humanity = more success.
-We also believe that a diverse team is a strong team, which is why we’re committed to improving diversity at Unacast.
+We also believe that a diverse team is a strong team, which is why we’re committed to improving diversity at Unacast.”

-How VRBO describes their company culture:
+How VRBO describes its culture:

-How ZestFinance describes their company culture:
+How ZestFinance describes its culture:

 Be thoughtful with the way you choose to describe your company culture.
 Job seekers are increasingly more aware of culture during the application process, so dedicate ample amounts of time to solidify your core values and mission statement.
 Doing so will make it easier to write an accurate company culture statement that will attract elite candidates.